UX Research | Accessibility

-Through this project, we looked at the real struggles that visually impaired people face when using Zoom.
-We wanted to understand their experiences and find ways to make the platform more inclusive.
+Throughout this study, my team and I learned about real struggles that visually impaired people face when using Zoom.
+We made a list of recommendations to make Zoom more inclusive.

 Project Type: Research & Accessibility